ansible/awx/docs/docsite/rst/administration/topology_viewer.rst

 .. index::
    pair: topology;viewer

 The topology viewer allows you to view node type, node health, and specific details about each node if you already have a mesh topology deployed.
-In order to access the topology viewer from the controller user interface, you must have System Administrator or System Auditor permissions.
+In order to access the topology viewer from the AWX user interface, you must have System Administrator or System Auditor permissions.

-To access the topology viewer from the controller user interface:
+To access the topology viewer from the AWX user interface:

 1. In the Administration menu from left navigation bar, click **Topology View**.